Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

-To improve the localization capability of detectors, our DA-Ref utilizes the modeled distributions of proposals for noisy bounding box refinement.
-Note that DISCO is performed twice in a training iteration and thus there are two successive refined boxes, where the first one is for proposal reassignment and the second one acts as the supervision for regression.
-As shown in Figure~\ref{fig:localization}, the refined boxes can cover the objects more tightly than noisy ground-truths.
-Moreover, the second-time refinement contributes to more precise ones, showing the effectiveness of our refinement strategy.
+\textbf{Box Refinement for Better Localization.} To improve the localization capability of detectors, DA-Ref utilizes the modeled distributions of proposals for noisy box refinement (see Figure~\ref{fig:localization}(a)).
+Note that DISCO is performed twice in a training iteration and thus there are two successive refined boxes, where the first one is for proposal re-assignment and the second one acts as the supervision for regression.
+Since box refinement is very challenging when given only noisy ground-truths, it is natural that refined ones may be not exactly identical to real ones.
+Even so, the refined boxes can cover the objects more tightly than noisy ground-truths.
+Furthermore, the second-time refinement contributes to more precise ones, showing the effectiveness of our refinement strategy.